Interacting with Amazon Simple Storage Service with components and automations - AWS App Studio

 5. Choose the action that was added to configure it.

-6. In Action name, enter DeleteRecord.
+6. For Action name, enter DeleteRecord.

 7. In Invoke automation, select deleteFile.